With the escort of a qualified botanist

 (4) How do they attract animals or insects that aid them?

 (5) How do they survive in areas with minimum moisture?

 (6) What do they do to deal with the deadly sun of the Mediterranean?

 (7) How do they help their offsprings to spread?

 (8) How are they affected by the strong wind of the mountain tops?

 (9) How is it that some of them live so close to the sea?

 (10) Are there any plants that are favored when bush-fires happen?

 We will try to answer these questions as we visit Cretan flora in their natural habitats, in the fields, in bush-lands, in forests, on coastlines or on cliffs.

-The programme is a tour focusing on and representing various ecosystems (bush land, gorge coast).
+The programme is a tour focusing on and presenting various ecosystems (bush lands, gorge coasts).
 The aim is to l get to know as many as possible of the native plants, many of which are endemic.
-We’ll see how their shape, their thorns, their scents, their colours, their particularities or their flavours allow them to survive and grow in the often adverse conditions caused by the climate, the geology, the geographical position of Crete and even, the human activity.
+We’ll see how their shape, their thorns, their scents, their colours, their particularities or their flavours allow them to survive and grow in the often adverse conditions caused by the climate, the geology, the geographical position of Crete and the human activity.
 We’ll see how the plants deter their enemies and how they attract their friends.
-We will also inspect the mechanisms that allow them to deal with extreme weather.
+We will also observe the mechanisms that allow them to deal with extreme weather.